 9 – Playtex Ventair BPA-free Bottles

-You can purchase a 9 ounce sized bottle for just $4 of a company that has been producing them for several decades.
+You can purchase a 9 ounce sized bottle from a company that has been producing them for several decades.
 The Ventair model makes use of an angular bottle shape that renders it easier to grasp and tilt the bottle during feeding stints.
 In addition to ensuring that your arm does not get sore, the angular shape also lets you place the baby in a more upright and natural position without having to tilt the head back.
 According to some research, the upright position reduces the probability of ear infections.

 Similar to Munchkin, an air flow valve at the bottom of the bottle allows the flow of air into the bottle; thereby preventing a vacuum from building up.
 During our tests, we found out that the flow of the milk remained unhindered and the vent did its job well to prevent air ingestion which can lead to spit ups, colic and gas.
 The nipple is not as wide and natural feeling as that of Comotomo of Tommee Tippee but the babies involved in our tests seemed to have taken a liking to these nipples while mothers showed no signs of nipple confusion.
 A texture resembling that of Dr. Brown’s is used in the nipple to facilitate a decent latch while it is easy to clean the bottle.
 The different parts such as the bottle lid, valve and nipple can be removed and are dishwasher safe.

 The bottle that we got had slow flow nipples suitable for babies from zero to three months old.
 However, you can also get your hands on medium and fast flow nipples.
 The venting system positioned at the bottle’s bottom produced a leak.
 During our tests, we filled up three bottles with milk and after leaving them on the counter for a few hours, we encountered a puddle formed underneath them.
 On the whole, this seems to be a nice bottle for your baby but beware of the leaking issues if you do get it.

 10 – Born Free BPA-free Bottles